mrdoob/three.js/threejs/lessons/threejs-game.md

 I'll leave those kinds of issues up to you.
 I hope this article has given you some ideas for your own game engine.

+Maybe I should promote a game jam.
+If you click the *jsfiddle* or *codepen* buttons above the last example they'll open in those sites ready to edit.
+Add some features, Change the game to a pug leading a bunch of knights.
+Use the knight's rolling animation as a bowling ball and make an animal bowling game.
+Make an animal relay race.
+If you make a cool game post a link in the comments below.

 <div class="footnotes">
 [<a id="parented">1</a>]: technically it would still work if none of the parents have any translation, rotation, or scale <a href="#parented-backref">§</a>.
 </div>